JOKR launches in New York with a different take on on-demand delivery – TechCrunch

 The company is working to increase its inventory, which currently includes more than 1,500 items.

-In terms of the workforce, JOKR delivery people are full time employees.
+In terms of the workforce, JOKR delivery people are full-time employees.

-JOKR has been operating in Latin America (Brazil, Lima, and Mexico City) and is now expanding into the U.S. market with its NYC launch.
+JOKR has been operating in Latin America (Brazil, Lima and Mexico City) and is now expanding into the U.S. market with its NYC launch.

 According to TheRealDeal, JOKR has funding from SoftBank, as well as HV Capital and Tiger Global.
 It’s unclear how much the startup has raised.

-Note: Editors Note: This article originally stated that JOKR launches today.
-It has been updated for accuracy.